China Railway DFH shunting locomotives: DFH21

-Locomotives similar in design to the DFH2 type but built to meter gauge and used as universal locomotives.
+CRRC Sifang designed and developed the DFH 21 diesel shunting locomotive in 1977 for use on Yunnan’s metre-gauge railway, upgrading the line from steam to modern diesel powered engines.
+The DFH 21 locomotive was similar in design to the DFH2 type but was built to meter gauge and used as universal locomotives.
 The locomotives were used on the Kunming metre gauge railway, including passenger services.

 As of 2012, Kunming rail fans report that DFH21 locomotives are still used to haul a few passenger trains a day along the metre gauge tracks from Kunming North Railway Station to several nearby stations.
 As of 2014, these trains were still in operation.

 30 of the locomotives are also used by Vietnam Railways, where they are known as the D10H.
 In 2005, Vietnam railways had 20 units operational.
 In 2009, ten of the engines had Caterpillar Inc. 3512B engines fitted as replacements.

 Preserved locomotives

 DFH2 0008 and DFH5 0001 are both preserved at the Beijing China Railway Museum.